Potros de Barinas Fútbol Club: History

-For the 2014/15 season, the team performed well, reaching third place in their group with 24 points, thus qualifying for the Promotion and Permanence Tournament where they would seek their promotion to the Second Division.
+For the 2014–15 season, the team reached third place in their group with 24 points, qualifying for the Promotion and Permanence Tournament where they would seek their promotion to the Second Division.

-For the second half of the season, Potros participated in the Promotion and Permanence Tournament where they achieved 25 points in 14 matches, finishing in 2nd place in the Central-Western group, just behind Deportivo JBL del Zulia, thus securing their promotion to the Silver Category.
+For the second half of the season, Potros participated in the Promotion and Permanence Tournament where they achieved 25 points in 14 matches, finishing in 2nd place in the Central-Western group, just behind Deportivo JBL del Zulia, securing their promotion to the Silver Category.

 For the year 2015, the team will participate in the Torneo de Adecuación where it will seek promotion to the top tier of Venezuelan football.